bacalhau-project/bacalhau/docs/examples/data-engineering/oceanography-conversion/index.md

 ## Upload the Data to IPFS

 The first step is to upload the data to IPFS.
-The simplest way to do this is to use a third party service to "pin" data to the IPFS network, to ensure that the data exists and is available.
+The simplest way to do this is to use a third-party service to "pin" data to the IPFS network, to ensure that the data exists and is available.
 To do this you need an account with a pinning service like [web3.storage](https://web3.storage/) or [Pinata](https://pinata.cloud/).
 Once registered you can use their UI or API or SDKs to upload files.

 For the purposes of this example:
 1. Downloaded the latest monthly data from the [SOCAT website](https://www.socat.info/)